noizu-labs-ml/genai/README.md

 - Mistral
 - Groq
 - OpenAI
+- XAI
+- DeepSeek
+- Ollama (local LLM inference)

-with pending (soon to be added) support for hugging face, ollama, dx and media generation.
+with pending (soon to be added) support for hugging face, dx and media generation.

 # Value Proposition